San Juan Puerto Rico Temple Steeple Painted

 Earth Movers Arrive at the San Juan Puerto Rico Temple Site

-A disturbing series of earthquakes and aftershocks have shaken the island of Puerto Rico for weeks, leaving many with rattled nerves and damaged property.
+A series of small earthquakes and aftershocks have shaken the island of Puerto Rico for weeks, leaving some with rattled nerves and damaged property.
 However, the movement of earth at one location has been a very welcomed site.
 After a long delay following last May's groundbreaking ceremony, all of the government permits and approvals are in place to begin full-scale construction on the San Juan Puerto Rico Temple and its adjoining meetinghouse.
 Heavy equipment will clear and rough grade the site in preparation for excavation.

 Groundbreaking Ceremony Held for the San Juan Puerto Rico Temple